Gabriele250901/React-Ex/README.md

 Exercise46
 Add three Links within the main App component and use them to navigate to all three routes (tutto svolto in app).

+Exercise47
+Add a Not Found route that renders when a user navigates to a path that does not exist (anche questo si trova in app)